 Under Tennessee law, a plaintiff in a personal injury case can collect no more than $750,000 in non-economic damages, with a few exceptions.
 In the case of catastrophic injury, which includes some spinal cord injuries, severe burns, and wrongful death of a parent with a surviving minor, a jury may award up to $1 million in damages.

-If the act that caused the injury was malicious, intentional, fraudulent or reckless, a plaintiff may also pursue punitive damages – a monetary penalty intended to punish a wrongdoer.
-Those awards cannot exceed $500,000, or two times the amount of compensatory damages, unless the plaintiff can show one of the following:
+If the act that caused the injury was malicious, intentional, fraudulent, or reckless, a plaintiff may also pursue punitive damages – a monetary penalty intended to punish a wrongdoer.
+Those awards cannot exceed $500,000, or two times the number of compensatory damages unless the plaintiff can show one of the following:

-- The defendant intended to – and did – seriously injure the plaintiff.
+- The defendant intended to – and did – seriously injuring the plaintiff.